 It’s important to inspect your garage door to make sure it’s operating properly.
 Some doors, especially older models with metal rollers, hinges, and tracks, may need to be oiled.
 In addition, check the weather stripping around the doors and clean any debris from the bottom of the doors.

 When prepping your house for winter, don’t hesitate to call a professional for assistance when performing maintenance checks or if you run into an issue you cannot fix yourself.
-If you need help finding an accredited home improvement contractor, call your local Mariner Finance Branch and we can suggest one we work with.
 Lack of funds causing you to put off necessary repairs to your home?
-Don’t worry; we can help with that too!
+Don’t worry.
+We might be able to help!